Crossing Cultures: Adjusting to Your New Community

 - Legal Services for Students.
 This office helps students understand their legal rights and responsibilities.
 The full-time attorney provides preventive legal education and consultation to campus and community groups.
 This office is found in the K-State Union on the ground floor.
 (785) 532-6541

 - Counseling Services.
-The staff at CS provides confidential counseling assistance to K-State students.
+The staff at Counseling Services provides confidential counseling assistance to K-State students.
 They offer professional help in many areas: adjusting to change, getting along with other students and professors, making career choices, managing time and studying effectively, overcoming conflicts in relationships, managing stress, and coping with emotional crises.
 To make an appointment, simply call the office and tell the receptionist that you'd like to make an appointment to talk with someone.
 In an emergency, you may simply walk in and talk to the "on call" counselor.
 Their offices are located on the second floor of the English/Counseling Services Building.
 The first five visits are free for full-time students, and additional appointments are available at low cost.

 You probably expected to encounter differences when you moved to the United States.
 After being here for a while, it will be important to think about returning home.
 Preparing to return home is just as important as preparing to leave home.